JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Usage examples

-Insrts ansi text at the caret position:
+Inserts ansi text at the caret position:
 ```
 DIM stex AS .SETTEXTEX
 stex.flags = ST_SELECTION OR ST_KEEPUNDO